HISTORY OF MACINTOSH: A 38 YEAR LOVE AFFAIR

-My office mate showed me how to use MacWrite and MacPaint — the only two programs shipping with the system — and I was hooked.
-I used it from home to dial in remotely to the office to check the status of my systems using a text-based terminal program.
-When I later went to Sun Microsystems, I used the same terminal program to do “shell” access to my work computer and keep up on my email and Netnews.
+My office mate had one and showed me how to use MacPaint and MacWrite — the only two programs shipping with the system — and I was hooked.
+I used it from home to dial in remotely via modem to the office to check my systems’ status using a text-based terminal program.
+When I later moved on to Sun Microsystems, I used the same terminal program to do “shell” access to my work computer and keep up with my email and Usenet.

-I had gotten the “Fat Mac” which was just like the initial 128KB Mac, but now with 512KB of memory.
+I had gotten the “Fat Mac” which was just like the initial 128KB Mac, but now with 512KB of RAM memory.
 Who could need more!

 Macintosh came with one floppy drive and no hard drive.
 Later, a SCSI interface allowed connection to a hard drive.
 For just $1,000 I got a 10MB hard drive to which you could network two Macs.
 This was living large.

 “Now at the end of my talk I’d like to open it to Q&A or Question and Avoidance.

 I was so into it that I even wrote articles and product reviews for a Macintosh journal at the time.

 In 1987 when I was working at Sun, Apple released Macintosh II, the first color, open architecture, expandable system.
-Just down the hall from me, company co-founder Bill Joy had one on his desk.
+Just two doors down the hall from me, company co-founder Bill Joy had one on his desk.
 I’d walk by often to drool.

 In 1990 Microsoft launched MS Windows 3.0.
 It shared some of the same design elements of the Macintosh user interface and though not as good, was deemed by many as “good enough.”
-The market responded to the cheaper “Windows PC,” which went on to become the market share leader.
+The market responded to the cheaper “Windows PC,” which became the market share leader.

 The later ’90s were not as kind to Macintosh.
 Popular software applications became available on Windows first, and on Mac only much later, if at all.
 I’d often ask software vendors if they were planning a Mac version, and the answer was usually “if there is market demand for it,” which was code for “No.” By that time, I had to start carrying a Windows laptop for my international travel, and for almost a decade, I wandered in the Windows wilderness.

-In 1994 Apple left the Motorola 680X0 microprocessor line behind for the PowerPC chip, as it seemed a good idea at the time.
-Even Sun had supported SunOS/Solaris on 680X0, and PowerPC before they moved entirely to the SPARC chip.
-Apple has since abandoned PowerPC for Intel, allowing Mac to run Windows or Mac OS… or both nowadays using virtualization technologies like VMware or Parallels.
+In 1994 Apple left the Motorola microprocessor line behind for the PowerPC chip, as the Reduced Instruction Set Computer (RISC) architecture seemed a good idea at the time.
+Even Sun had supported SunOS/Solaris on both 680X0 and PowerPC before moving entirely to Sun’s SPARC (Scalable Processor ARChitecture) RISC (Reduced Instruction Set Computer) chip.

 Bill Petro, your friendly neighborhood historian